 Routinely asking patients about safety is critical to achieving zero harm and an optimal patient experience.
-Asking patients about safety broadens the approach to safety issue identification beyond safety event reporting, and it can capture concerns that are important to patients but overlooked by clinical safety reporting systems.
-Forward-thinking safety and experience leaders recognize that patient perceptions of safety have strong correlations to the patient experience.
+Asking patients about safety in healthcare broadens the approach to safety issue identification beyond safety event reporting, and it can capture concerns that are important to patients but overlooked by clinical safety reporting systems.
+Forward-thinking safety and experience leaders recognize that patient perceptions of safety in healthcare have strong correlations to the patient experience.

 Patient perceptions of safety in healthcare and ‘Likelihood to Recommend’

-Patients with optimal perceptions of safety are more likely to recommend a hospital than patients whose perceptions of safety are nonoptimal.
+Patients with optimal perceptions of safety are more likely to recommend a hospital than patients whose perceptions of safety in healthcare are nonoptimal.
 When patients feel safe—and they trust their caregivers—they feel protected, and their positive perspectives are reflected in data results.
 A recent Press Ganey data analysis shows how integral safety is to the patient experience (PX).

 Even when care providers treat patients with courtesy and listen carefully, healthcare organizations can lose ground in terms of patient loyalty if they don’t feel safe.

 This strong connection between patient perceptions of safety and PX was first identified during the pandemic in the outpatient setting.
 And this connection has persisted in our new analysis of more recent data (from June 2022 to May 2023) in both the inpatient and outpatient settings.